Pivotal Cloud Cache

 - Persistent regions are not supported.

 Pivotal recommends that you do the following:

-- Run PCC for PCF in its own network
+- Run PCC in its own network

 - Use a load balancer to block direct, outside access to the Gorouter